Titus Thorne

 • Burning fat [310, 11]

-• Increasing lean muscle (many researchers are studying tesamorelin for bodybuilding) [12].
+• Increasing lean muscle [12].

 • Improving cognition [13, 14, 15].